-For over a decade, John Smelcer was co-judge of the National Poetry Book Award with poets Allen Ginsberg, James Dickey, John Updike, Denise Levertov, X. J. Kennedy, Donald Justice, Thom Gunn, Stanley Kunitz and David Ignatow.
+For over a decade, John Smelcer was co-judge of the National Poetry Book Award with poets Allen Ginsberg, James Dickey, John Updike, Denise Levertov, X. J. Kennedy, Donald Justice, Philip Levine, Thom Gunn, Stanley Kunitz and David Ignatow.
 In the mid-1990s, Allen Ginsberg named Smelcer "one of the best younger poets in America."
 John Smelcer is the co-founder of several major American literary awards, including the William Stafford Prize for Poetry, the Dylan Thomas American Poet Prize (with Aeronwy Thomas), The X. J. Kennedy Prize for Nonfiction, The Mary Shelley Prize for Fiction, and the John Gardner Prize for Playwriting (co-judged with Joel Gardner).
 In 2010, John Smelcer invited legendary icon Bob Dylan to co-judge the Dylan Thomas American Poet Prize (Bob Dylan aka Robert Zimmerman, took Dylan Thomas' name as his stage name).
 Throughout the many years he has served as poetry editor at Rosebud and as co-judge of the National Poetry Book Award, John estimates that he has received and read a staggering 300,000 poems!

 Follow John Smelcer on